ch570512/Qlockwork/Readme.txt

 #define NEOPIXEL_TYPE               Specifies the NeoPixel driver.
 400kHz, 800kHz, GRB, RGB, GRBW and RGBW.

-#define LED_LAYOUT_HORIZONTAL_1     Horizontal and corner LEDs at the end of the strip.
+#define LED_LAYOUT_HORIZONTAL_1     Horizontal and corner and alarm LEDs at the end of the strip.
 (As seen from the front.)

 111                    114                    112
    000 001 002 003 004 005 006 007 008 009 010